A Computational Theory of Learning Flexible Reward-Seeking Behavior with Place Cells: Discussion

 The work \cite{Foster2000} proposed a linear actor-critic RL model and trained a simulated rat to perform Morris water maze tasks.
+One study \cite{Fremaux2013} used spiking neural networks to implement the actor-critic RL for Morris water-maze-like navigation tasks.
+It's a promising future direction to implement our theory with spiking neural networks.
 Another study \cite{Gustafson2011} found that using place cells with firing fields decaying with the geodesic distance from the field center can improve the efficiency of reinforcement learning.
 However, computing the geodesic firing fields of place cells requires complicated coordinate transformations of the original space.
 How such computations can be performed in brains remains unclear.
-Another study \cite{Stachenfeld2017} interpreted the firing field of a place cell as encoding the future expected number of visits to the firing field peak (center) from an initial location.
+Studies \cite{Stachenfeld2017, Stachenfeld2014} interpreted the firing field of a place cell as encoding the future expected number of visits to the firing field peak (center) from an initial location.
 Such predictive perspective on place cell firing fields can explain some asymmetric firing fields observed in previous experiments \cite{Mehta2000}.
 Our theory adopts the Gaussian model of place cell firing fields \cite{Foster2000, Gustafson2011, Banino2018, Sorscher2019, Muller1996}.
 It's an interesting direction to extend our theory based on other models of place cell firing fields.
-One study \cite{Fremaux2013} used spiking neural networks to implement the actor-critic reinforcement learning for navigation tasks.
-It's a promising future direction to implement our theory with spiking neural networks.